ksoichiro/gradle-eclipse-aar-plugin/README.md

 [![Coverage Status](https://coveralls.io/repos/ksoichiro/gradle-eclipse-aar-plugin/badge.svg?branch=master)](https://coveralls.io/r/ksoichiro/gradle-eclipse-aar-plugin?branch=master)

 Gradle plugin to use Android AAR libraries on Eclipse.
 You can manage dependencies with Gradle and build app on Eclipse.
+Originally I was inspired by [this article](http://www.nodeclipse.org/projects/gradle/android/aar-for-Eclipse), then rewrote almost all part of it and added many improvements to automate conversion process and to cover several dependency/project conditions.

 ![How it works](image.png)

 ## Prerequisites

+This plugin is tested under these conditions.

 * [Eclipse IDE for Java Developers 4.4 (Luna) SR1](https://eclipse.org/downloads/packages/eclipse-ide-java-developers/lunasr1a)
 * [Eclipse ADT Plugin](http://developer.android.com/sdk/installing/installing-adt.html)